oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Generate LIGO Code

-Now we can use a contract specification file to generate a contract code and compile it. `contract` command takes two arguments: the name of the specification file and the name of the resulting CameLIGO file.
+Now you can use a contract specification file to generate a contract code and compile it. `contract` command takes two arguments: the name of the specification file and the name of the resulting CameLIGO file.
 The resulting file will be created in `src` subdirectory of the LIGO sources location (`./ligo/src/` in our case).